Topical Finasteride Side Effects: What You Need to Know

 Persistent sexual dysfunction even after discontinuing the product

-Beyond sexual health, patients: how technology has revealed additional psychological and neurological concerns.
+Beyond sexual health, some patients have reported additional psychological and neurological concerns.
 Many users have reported:

 Anxiety